Borel asymptotic dimension and hyperfinite equivalence relations: Topological dynamics and C* -algebras

 The following lemma is a topological analog of Theorem \ref{thm:equal}.
 We remark that in this setting we only obtain a bound on dynamic asymptotic dimension rather than equality.
 This is due to the fact that for actions on non-compact spaces, dynamic asymptotic dimension can be less than the standard asymptotic dimension of the acting group \cite[Rem.
 2.3.(ii)]{GWY17}.

 \begin{lem} Let $G$ be a countable group, $X$ a $0$-dimensional second countable Hausdorff space, and let $G \acts X$ be a free continuous action.
-Let $D \in \N$ and assume that for every finite set $B \subseteq G$ there is a clopen cover $\{U_0, \ldots, U_D\}$ of $X$ such that $\walkeq{U_i}{B}$ is uniformly finite for every $i$.
-Then the same is true when $D = \asdim(G)$.
-In particular, when $X$ is in addition locally compact, the dynamic asymptotic dimension of the action $G \acts X$ is at most the standard asymptotic dimension of $G$. \end{lem}
+Then the strong dynamic asymptotic dimension of this action is either infinite or equal to $\asdim(G)$.
+In particular, when the strong dynamic asymptotic dimension is finite and $X$ is in addition locally compact, the dynamic asymptotic dimension of the action $G \acts X$ is at most the standard asymptotic dimension of $G$. \end{lem}